This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 Reporting child abuse

-In 2019, in line with the Royal Commission’s recommendations, Victoria who are required to report a reasonable belief of physical or sexual abuse to include out-of-home care workers (excluding foster and kinship carers), early childhood workers, youth justice workers, and registered psychologists.
+In 2019, in line with the Royal Commission’s recommendations, Victoria expanded its categories of mandatory reporter who are required to report a reasonable belief of physical or sexual abuse to include out-of-home care workers (excluding foster and kinship carers), early childhood workers, youth justice workers, and registered psychologists.
 On 1 January 2020, school counsellors will become mandatory reporters.

-On 18 September 2019, the Victorian Parliament enacted the to include people in religious ministry as mandatory reporters to Child Protection.
+On 18 September 2019, the Victorian Parliament enacted the Children Legislation Amendment Act to include people in religious ministry as mandatory reporters to Child Protection.
 This includes when the report is based on a religious confession.

 |From March 2019|